osupplisson/hpv_prevalence/README.md

 4. `03_import.R`: Import the data, subpopulation selection (see flowchart);
 5. `04_descriptive_statistics.R`: Descriptive statistics figures for the Descriptive sample;
 6. `05_inlabru.R`: Keeping analytic sample, fit all models, computed LGO-CV log-score, perform PP-check, perform post-fit analyses, select model, fit sensitivity analyses for fitted model;
-7. `99_post_fit_function.R`: Functions used for PP check and post-fit analyses
+7. `99_post_fit_function.R`: Functions used for PP check and post-fit analyses;
-8. `paper.Rmd`: contains the .RMD files that produced the the complete .PDF manuscript
+8. `paper.Rmd`: contains the .RMD files that produced the the complete .PDF manuscript;

 Any suggestions, comments, or error reporting are welcomed!
 Please, reach out to `osupplis@gmail.com`.